camilleminaudo/ghg-flux-expert/README.md

 # Run the scripts
-When ready, open scripts/expert_vs_automatic_processing.R Enter your username and the correct path to the Dropbox folder.
+When ready, open scripts/expert_vs_automatic_processing.R Enter your username (Firstname + Lastname) and the correct path to the Dropbox folder.
 You can also change the number of incubation timeseries you want to work on in this session.
 I recommend to keep nb_draw at a value of 10.
 Then run the script.